 #14 Shopping Centre Stands

 Shopping centres will also offer space for open stands.
 You will need to invest some money here to get it right.
-However, the traffic is huge and you will be targeting everyone walking past.
+However, the traffic is huge, and you will be targeting everyone walking past.
 Will you be successful?
 You might, but think about trying to grab peoples attention.

 #15 Friends & Family

-This is your first point of call.
+Family and friends are your first point of call.
 Get in contact with everyone and beg them to buy your book and leave a review.
 Make sure they leave a review because that is more important than the sale itself.
 Getting a 5-star rating from friends and family will help buyers in the future to make that final decision.

 #16 Book Dropping